Juan Gil Navarro

 Juan Manuel Gil Navarro (born August 15, 1973) is an Argentine actor, screenwriter, television producer and film director.

 Biography

 Juan Gil Navarro is the son of Manuel Gil, a journalist and Alejandra Navarro, a secretary.
-Juan Gil Navarro studied at the German school Rudolf Steiner Schule in Florida, Vicente López Partido, Buenos Aires, Argentina.
+He studied at the German school Rudolf Steiner Schule in Florida, Vicente López Partido, Buenos Aires, Argentina.

 Personal life

-In the year 1999, Juan Gil Navarro married in a religious ceremony with Malena Toia.
+In the year 1999, Juan Gil Navarro married Malena Toia in a religious ceremony.
 The couple divorced in the year 2003.
-On August 3, 2006, Juan Gil Navarro married in a civil ceremony with Natalia Litvack.
+On August 3, 2006, he married Natalia Litvack in a civil ceremony.
 The couple divorced in the year 2018.